 The executive committee (formannskap) is composed of members coming from the different political parties, based on the results obtained in the last local election.
-The committee prepares decisions concerning the local budget as well as annual accounts and local taxes for the local council.
+The committee prepares decisions concerning the local budget, annual accounts and local taxes for the local council.
 It also makes decisions when it comes to less important or more urgent matters and monitors the administration's implementation of political decisions.

 The mayor (ordfører) is elected for a period of four years by and from within the local council.
-He/she heads the council, chairs local council meetings and represents the municipality.
+He/she heads the council, chairs its meetings and represents the municipality.

 - Child welfare

 - Primary and secondary education

 - Health care

 - Social services

 - Culture and leisure

-- ▶ Technical infrastructure
+- Technical infrastructure

 - Local planning

 Note: The two biggest cities of Norway, Oslo and Bergen, have a parliamentary system, whereby the local council elects a city government supported by a majority of councillors.
-The city government heads the city's administration, makes recommendations to the city council, and is responsible for carrying out its decisions.

-The capital city of Oslo is divided into fifteen boroughs, each of which has a borough council, whose members are elected by direct universal suffrage
+The city government heads the local administration, makes recommendations to the city council, and is responsible for carrying out its decisions.
+The capital city of Oslo is divided into fifteen boroughs, each of which has a borough council, whose members are elected by direct universal suffrage.

-REGIONAL LEVEL: 19 COUNTIES (FYLKESKOMMUNE)
+Regional level: 19 counties (fylkeskommune)

 The county council (fylkestinget) is composed of councillors elected by proportional representation for a period of four years.
-It is the region's legislative body and is in charge of the budgetary, financial and planning issues of the county.
+It is the county's legislative body and is in charge of budgetary, financial and planning issues.